cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 ### Reset (no extensions)

-This corresponds to holding "down" while resetting the deviCe and will disable the loading of system extensions during startup.
+This corresponds to holding "down" while resetting the device and will disable the loading of system extensions during startup.
 This is very useful to recover from a bad hack or system extension.

 ### Hard reset